SOLVED! Roomba Error 19 issue [5 possible Fixes]

 F.A.Q.s

-If you still need help with this error, contact iRobot customer care.
-They will help you troubleshoot this issue over the phone.
 But if your vacuum’s warranty isn’t valid, go to your nearest vacuum repair shop and ask them to look into it.

 Q. Will resetting affect my Roomba’s hardware?

-No. Resetting is the best method to fix any software related.
 This will restore your Roomba’s software to its factory default settings and may fix any issues you’re having with the software.